Spring for Pitta-Kapha & Kapha-Pitta

-- Beyond that, watch for signs of increasing kapha (heaviness, lethargy, brain fog) or increasing pitta (acidity, diarrhea, rash, irritability), and adapt your diet accordingly.
+- Beyond that, watch for signs of increasing kapha (heaviness, lethargy, brain fog) or increasing pitta (acidity, irritability), and adapt your diet accordingly.

 As a pitta-kapha or kapha-pitta type, it’s important to balance the focus and stimulation that benefits kapha with the relaxed sense of surrender that soothes pitta.
 While the season’s soft, heavy, and nurturing qualities can be calming to pitta, springtime is also teeming with energy and it’s important not to push too hard.

 The general spring guide lifestyle recommendations are typically fine for pitta-kapha and kapha-pitta types, as long as you are aware of the few practices that are potentially aggravating to pitta.
 Sesame oil abhyanga, for instance, might be fine for you in the early spring while the weather remains cool, but consider cutting your sesame oil with sunflower oil as the spring heats up (perhaps eventually switching to sunflower oil entirely).
 And if your skin is especially sensitive or prone to excess heat, you may want to avoid sesame oil from the outset.

 Similarly, gauge the appropriateness of practices like a dry rub, herbal powder massage, or sauna according to the local climate, your current state of balance, and your own tolerance for heat.
 Spring is a good time to honor your inner athlete, but do so with a light heart and, again, be careful not to overheat.